IvorkChan/Azzar-Next.js/README.md

 ## Structure

-Since there are **4 part**s (about, portfolio, blog and my _book/movie/music_ collections) with a lot contents inside each one, I created a top-level folder `/src` outside `/pages`.
+Since there're **4 parts** (about, portfolio, blog and my collections) with many contents inside each, a top-level folder `/src` was created.

-So I got:

-- `/components` to contain user interface based snippets
+- `/components` contains UI snippets.

-- `/lib` to contain functional scripts
+- `/lib` contains functional scripts.

-- `/pages` to contain main site pages and dynamic pages
+- `/pages` contains site pages.

-- `/public` to contain static resources like fonts and images
+- `/public` contains static resources like fonts and images.

-- `/src` to contain drafts and data that dynamic pages may need, I mainly use `.mdx` file
+- `/src` contains drafts and posts.
+I mainly use `.mdx` file.

-- `/styles` to contain theme modules, I mainly use `.scss` file
+- `/styles` contains theme modules, I mainly use `.scss` file.

 Refer to official doc of [Next.js](https://nextjs.org/ 'Next.js') for more infomation about other files like `/next.config.cjs` and `/package.json`